Island of Reissner-Nordstr$\mathbf{\ddot{o}}$m anti-de Sitter black holes in the large $d$ limit: The entanglement entropy in extremal large RN-AdS black hole

 \section{The entanglement entropy in extremal large $d$ RN-AdS$_{d+1}$ black hole}

 In this section, we consider the extremal large $d$ RN-AdS$_{d+1}$ black hole.
+In the same way, we attach an auxiliary bath to the AdS boundary of extremal large $d$ RN-AdS$_{d+1}$ black hole.
 In Refs.~\cite{Kim:2021gzd,Ahn:2021chg}, the authors argued that one can not calculate the entanglement entropy of the extremal black hole by taking the extremal limit from the entanglement entropy of the non-extremal black hole, because the Penrose diagram of the extremal black hole is not a continuous limit of the non-extremal case, one should start from the extremal setup.
 And we will start from the Penrose diagram of the extremal black hole to calculate the entanglement entropy in the extremal large $d$ RN-AdS$_{d+1}$ black hole.